asraelxyz/tans/README.md

-# tans
+# Tans

-A Translator for your Desktop
+A translator that you can use in console or graphical mode.